-A Diner Accidentally Got Served A $5,700 Bottle Of Wine At An English Restaurant – Oops
+A Diner Accidentally Got Served A $5,700 Bottle Of Wine At An English Restaurant

 A diner at an upscale Manchester restaurant got an unexpected surprise when he was mistakenly served a £4,500 ($5,700) bottle of wine, The Guardian reports.
-Fortunately, the restaurant’s manager is surprisingly cool with the staggering loss, telling the employee who made the mistake, “mistakes happen.”
+Fortunately, the restaurant’s manager is surprisingly cool with the staggering loss, telling the employee who made the error, “mistakes happen.”

 Hawksmoor is a chain of high-end steak and seafood restaurants, with nine locations in major English cities.
-And on Tuesday night, according to a tweet from the restaurant, it seems that a major mistake was made at the Manchester location.
+On Tuesday night, according to a tweet from the restaurant, it seems that a major mistake was made at the Manchester location.

 The restaurant’s manager has pieced together what happened.
 It seems that a diner, whose name has not been revealed, ordered a less-expensive bottle of wine: a Chateau Pichon Longueville Comtesse de Lalande 2001, which, at £260 ($332) is still pretty pricey.
 But the server wrongly grabbed “another Bordeaux of the same vintage” and served it to the customer.

-The customer, for his or her part, didn’t know they were being served a bottle of wine that costs thousands more than the one they thought they were paying for.
+The customer, for their part, didn’t know they were being served a bottle of wine that costs thousands more than the one they thought they were paying for.
 What’s more, they enjoyed it so much, they asked for a second bottle!
 That put the manager in the difficult position of having to “tactfully suggest” that they get a different one.

 ✨Bonjour !
 Chateau Le Pin 2001 #pomerol #wine #frenchwine #bordeaux pic.twitter.com/LN1VSkRdP5